 What influences how a cancer cell behaves?
 Is it all inside the cell?
 Or does the cell respond to it’s environment?
 Nature or nurture?
-Many recent studies have found that tumor cell behavior (including response to therapy!) is very much nurture or environment dependent.
+Many recent studies have found that tumor cell behavior is very much nurture or environment dependent.
 These findings have led us to ask: (1) what is the environment of a tumor like and (2) how does this environment change how cancer cells behave?

 Characterizing the tumor environment